 Landholder will be selected for the pilot, with sites covering a total of 50 hectares.

 |2020-21||First year of the project Project working group formed and Project Management Plan and Terms of Reference developed. |

 Initial expressions of interest sought from local landholders.

 Landholder expression of interest

-The PPWCMA is now seeking expressions of interest from landowners in the region who are interested in supporting carbon planting projects on their properties.
+Expressions of interest are currently being accepted from landowners in the region who are interested in supporting carbon planting projects on their properties.